 - In 2019 (Keith McGee) and 2021 (Jared Stanley), the CKA Rookie of the Year also won the Tournament of Champions.

-- Only three anglers (PC Hawj, 2017; Rick Rowland, 2020, Bryan Tsiolkas 2022) have ever won back to back single live events.
+- Only four anglers (PC Hawj, 2017; Rick Rowland, 2020; Bryan Tsiolkas 2022; Justin Faircloth 2024) have ever won back to back single live events.

-- Only two anglers have won the same event in consecutive years.
-Bob Dainton won the Gate City Classic in 2018 and 2019 and Keith McGee won the Tournament of Champions in 2019 and 2020.
+- Only four anglers have won the same event in consecutive years.
+Bob Dainton won the Gate City Classic (2018 & 2019), Jim Lor won at Shearon Harris (2018 & 2019), Keith McGee won the Tournament of Champions (2019 & 2020) and Will Lambert won the Gate City Classic (2023 & 2024).

 Year-by-Year Results